snitram13/docker_consumer/README.md

 > :warning: To test the consumer API, the producer API need to be running!! </br>
 > here's a link to clone the consumer project ```url```

-### The Person that producer API sent will be catch here and save in a MONGO database
+### The Person (BODY) that producer API sent will be catch here and save in a MONGO database